Why is equal pay good for employers?

 By Auditi Guha | Posted Aug.
 1, 2016 at 9:32 PM – Updated Aug 2, 2016 at 8:41 AM

 History has been made again in the state that led gay marriage and LGBTQ rights as Republican Gov. Charlie Baker signed a bill into law Monday ensuring men and women get equal pay, effective July 2018.“For the women and families of our state, this new law will support truly comparable pay for comparable work, thereby serving to eventually close the gap which exists across demographic lines, but is more acute for women of color and Latinas,” said Jean Fox, a member of the Bristol County Commission on the Status of Women and a participating member of the Equal Pay Coalition that led advocacy for the bill, in an email.Women are currently paid about 82 percent on average of what their male counterparts make in Massachusetts, according to an Associated Press article.
+This step forward can certainly help Republicans who are looking to get re-elected during election time.
+They will be able to utilize such software as WinRed text messages to assist in getting the word out and show what they have campaigned and voted for in recent bills, etc.

 “We are in an economically depressed region where people still go to work in Boston for higher pay.
 Our pay rates should be comparable,” said Pamela McLeod-Lima, executive director at the Women’s Center in New Bedford.
 “A gain of 25 cents in 35 years is not exactly huge and we don’t even have an equal rights amendment yet.
 But, in baby steps, it’s a step forward.”